 Google’s strength lies in its popular search engine and strategies discussed above such as improving search infrastructure directly relates to building on Google’s strength.

-The company is facing threats from social networking giants like Facebook and Twitter that are quickly gaining the traction in online advertising landscape.
+The company is facing threats from social networking giants like Facebook and Twitter that are quickly gaining the traction in the online advertising landscape.

 Google’s strategy of growing its social network and social advertising minimises the threat from those competitors and at the same time, urges to move in direction of where advertising might be going in future.